erik-adelbert/aoc/2025/README.md

 <div align="center">
   <img src="./images/1606_Mercator_Hondius_Map_of_the_Arctic_(First_Map_of_the_North_Pole)_-_Geographicus_-_NorthPole-mercator-1606.jpg" alt="1606 Mercator Hondius Map of the Arctic (First Map of the North Pole).
 First day of AoC is always the start of a great journey to the North Pole!
 We have a map now." width="60%" />
 </div>

+### Current approach

+It is possible to [solve](https://github.com/erik-adelbert/aoc/blob/main/2025/1/aoc1.go) this problem using pure [modular arithmetic](https://en.wikipedia.org/wiki/Modular_arithmetic).
+The challenge 2nd part reduces to solving
+`p + i·s ≡ 0 (mod 100)`,
+where *i* is the click that crosses zero.

+Rewriting this as
+`i·s ≡ −p (mod 100)`
+makes the solution much simpler.
+The zero-crossing click is then `i₀ = (−p · s) mod 100`

+If `i₀ == 0`, the position was already at zero and should be ignored.
+Otherwise, if `i₀ ≤ r`, where *r* is the number of remaining steps after completing the full wraps, the zero crossing occurs during the final partial move.

+As in the first approach, this equation is evaluated only for the last wrap of a move, and the resulting logic is branchless.

+### First approach

+**For the following discussion please checkout commit [089a922](https://github.com/erik-adelbert/aoc/blob/089a92232b7dd79cb39a4d7d881edf8b9ecce200/2025/1/aoc1.go)**

 On this first day of AoC 2025, the challenge is reasonably tricky.
 It highlights the sign ambiguity of the [modulo](https://en.wikipedia.org/wiki/Modulo) operation when the remainder is negative.